tnahs/hlts/app/flat/static/pages/manual/main.md

 ## [Backing up your data](#backing-up-your-data)

 There are two options found on the [Tools](/tools) page for backing up your data `download` and `email`.
 Downloading will save it to your local disk whereas emailing will send the `.hlts` file to your currently set e-mail address.
 Both options generate an `.hlts` file containing all your data: annotations, tags, collections and their customized settings.
 In case of an emergency or a migration to another app, this file can be used to completely restore all your work.

+>**NOTE:** One of the original objectives for HLTS was to be able to convert the user's work into a standardized format, such as JSON, and make it available for export.
+This would ensure that the user can always have access to their work in a small very portable text file.
+Although JSON isn't the most legible, it is a standardized format and would allow all the data to be migrated to another application or converted to another format.
+The `.hlts` file exported is just a renamed `.json` file with a specific internal structure, recognized and required by HLTS, that organizes all the application data for backup and/or later restoration.

 <br>
 ***